Thanks for printing! Don't forget to come back to Coosa Valley Credit Union for fresh articles!

 Cedartown, Georgia became the home to an office of Coosa Valley Federal Credit Union in 2003.

-Along with the growth of membership, the expansion of offices and change in charter, Coosa Valley Federal Credit Union has changed in the scope of services offered.
-In addition to checking, savings and loan services for individuals, Coosa Valley Federal Credit Union has added electronic on-line banking, audio response, credit card services, ATMs and a full array of business services.
-Coosa Valley Federal Credit Union is continuing as a visionary organization, constantly searching for ways to better serve members.
+Along with the growth of membership, the expansion of offices and change in charter, Coosa Valley Credit Union has changed in the scope of services offered.
+In addition to checking, savings and loan services for individuals, Coosa Valley Credit Union has added electronic on-line banking, audio response, credit card services, ATMs and a full array of business services.
+Coosa Valley Credit Union is continuing as a visionary organization, constantly searching for ways to better serve members.